alextecplayz/alextecplayz.github.io/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+You can open up a new issue or even make a pull request if you want.

-Please report (suspected) security vulnerabilities to alextec70@outlook.com.
+Alternatively, please report (suspected) security vulnerabilities to alextec70@outlook.com.
 You will receive a response from me within 48 hours.
 If the issue is confirmed, I will release a patch as soon as possible depending on complexity but historically within a few days.

 ## Sharing website feedback or giving suggestions
 1. Check the currently supported version in the Version support list section at the beginning of this document.
 I won't implement new features into unsupported versions.